CodeYourFuture/immersive-go-course/projects/output-and-error-handling/README.md

 If the server replies with a retryable error, we will retry it appropriately.
 For a `429` response code, this means:

-1. reading the Retry-After response header
+1. Reading the Retry-After response header.
-1. calling `time.Sleep` until the appropriate time has passed
+1. Calling `time.Sleep` until the appropriate time has passed.
-1. trying again.
+1. Trying again.

 Make sure all error messages are clear and useful to the user, that we're properly printing to standard out or standard error when appropriate, and that our program always exits with an appropriate exit code.